-Prerequisite: 0.5 unit in Political Studies or Economics or permission of the instructor
+Prerequisite: 0.5 unit of POLS or ECON or permission of the instructor

 The course will examine the ongoing processes of neo-liberal globalization from post WWII to the present day.
 It will consider critical political and economic perspectives concerning the impact of globalization on domestic policy formation and national sovereignty.
 (Also listed under Public Policy Studies)